ifueko/personal_website_tutorial/README.md

 ## author: Ifueko Igbinedion
 This is a quick website tutorial for those trying to make a personal website or a website that does not require siginifant e-commerce (or other features requiring advanced authentication or server-side programming).
-Check out [this youtube video](https://youtu.be/540VgAvTg0c) for a quick intro!

 ## TOOLS USED
 ### [Editor: Atom](https://atom.io/)